 2. Global Perspectives on Sustainable Fashion

 Global Perspectives on Sustainable Fashion showcases the global fashion industry’s efforts to reduce the negative impacts associated with fashion production and consumption.
 Illustrated throughout with infographics, photographs and diagrams of creative works, eighteen essays focus on six regions, examining sustainable fashion in the context of local, cultural and environmental concerns.
-Also included are 18 regional Spotlight sections highlighting the differences and similarities across regions by concentrating on examples of best practice, design innovation and impact on the community
+Also included are 18 regional Spotlight sections highlighting the differences and similarities across regions by concentrating on examples of best practice, design innovation and impact on the community.

 3. The Future of Fashion: Understanding Sustainability in the Fashion Industry

 Cline sets out to uncover the true nature of the cheap fashion juggernaut.
 What are we doing with all these cheap clothes?
-And more important, what are they doing to us, our society, our environment, and our economic well-being?
+And more importantly, what are they doing to us, our society, our environment, and our economic well-being?